-Current account balance excluding DMBs undergoing winding-up proceedings the state of the failed DMBs financial intermediation services indirectly measured (FISIM).
+Current account balance excluding DMBs undergoing winding-up proceedings is also adjusted for the failed DMBs' financial intermediation services indirectly measured (FISIM).
 From 2016 there is no difference between these figures and official figures for current account balance.
-Quarterly data Sources: Statistics Iceland, Central Bank of Iceland,
+Quarterly data.
+Sources: Statistics Iceland, Central Bank of Iceland.
 III-3

 Net foreign interest payments

-income account balance total, because the share of DMBs in WuP was wound up year-end 2015.
+From 2016 there is no difference between income account balance (other) and income account balance total, because the share of DMBs in WuP was wound up year-end 2015.
 Net current transfers are included in primary income.
 Quarterly Sources: Statistics Iceland, Central Bank of Iceland.
-III-5

-Capital flows due to registered new investment
+III-5 Capital flows due to registered new investment

 Other inflows in March 2017 derive almost entirely from non-residents' acquisition of a holding in a domestic commercial bank.
 Monthly data.
 Source: Central Bank of Iceland.

-III-2
+111-2

 Components of current account

 From 2016 there is no difference between income account balance (other) and income account balance total, because the share of DMBs in WuP was wound up year-end 2015.
 Net current transfers are included in primary income.
-Quarterly data.
-Sources: Statistics Iceland, Central Bank of Iceland III-4
+Quarterly Sources: Statistics Iceland, Central Bank of Iceland.
+III-4